crficbm-ui/nightcrawler-ds-pipeline/README.md

 5. Copy `.env_template` to `.env`.
 Fill with your credentials and source it by running `source .env`.

 ## Basic CLI usage
-First, activat the venv inside the `nightcrawler` directory:
+First, activate the venv inside the `nightcrawler` directory:

 ```
 poetry shell